sts10/docs/src/initial-setup/restic.md

 ls ~/Documents_restored
 ```

-## Decent list of excludes for a Restic backup of a home directory on Linux
+## Decent list of excludes for a Restic backup of a home directory on Linux (Made in Dec 2021)

 Save the text below in a new file as something like `~/restic-excludes.txt`.